-State law also exempts from this general prohibition unlicensed persons who transfer “not more than four” firearms in any one calendar year.3 Massachusetts does not explicitly require private sellers to conduct a background check of prospective purchasers.
-However, in 2014, Massachusetts enacted a law requiring the Department of Criminal Justice Information Services to develop a web portal through which private sellers of firearms can conduct a real-time check of the validity of the purchaser’s Firearm Identification Card and other necessary licenses.4 For further information, please see the Licensing of Gun Purchasers/Owners section.
+However, under state law, people who are not licensed gun dealers may transfer up to four firearms per calendar year without processing the sale or transfer of the firearm through a licensed gun dealer.4 Massachusetts does not explicitly require these private sellers to conduct a background check of their prospective purchasers, though a 2014 law required the Department of Criminal Justice Information Services to develop a web portal through which private sellers of firearms may conduct a real-time check of the validity of a purchaser’s Firearm Identification Card and other necessary firearm purchaser licenses.5

-Massachusetts law requires private sales of firearms to be reported to the Department of Criminal Justice Information Services by both the seller and the purchaser.
-For more information, see the Retention of Sales / Background Checks Records section.
+Massachusetts law generally requires private sales and transfers of firearms (those that do not occur through a licensed gun dealer) to be reported to the Department of Criminal Justice Information Services by both the seller and the purchaser.
+For more information, see the Maintaining Records in Massachusetts section.

-With certain exceptions (including for persons who transfer fewer than five handguns a year), Massachusetts law deems it an unfair or deceptive practice to transfer a handgun while failing to comply with any local, state or federal law or regulation intended to protect consumers from unfair and deceptive practices, such as laws or regulations that:
+With certain exceptions (including for people who transfer less than five handguns a year), Massachusetts law deems it an illegal unfair or deceptive practice to transfer a handgun while failing to comply with any local, state or federal law or regulation intended to protect consumers from unfair and deceptive practices, such as laws or regulations that: